AffectAnalysisGroup/AFARtoolbox/README.md

 ### AFAR Finetune

+AFAR Finetune module is written in PyTorch.
 With this module, you can finetune pretained AU detector models trained on EB+ dataset.
 You can also obtain AU probabilities for frames/videos.
 Finetuning code and models can be found in AFAR_finetune/codes.
 You can run the following command:
 ```
 python afar_finetune.py
 ```